AntonKovalyov1/pit_project/README.md

                 </configuration>
             </plugin>

-CUSTOM includes all new operators, you can also add other mutators or declare the new mutators one by one, e.g., <mutator>ROR</mutator>
+     where CUSTOM includes all new operators, you can also add other mutators or declare the new mutators one by one, e.g.,                      <mutator>ROR</mutator>
      For more information and to change other configurations visit http://pitest.org/quickstart/maven/

+  3. input the following command in the commandline: mvn org.pitest:pitest-maven:1.4.0-SNAPSHOT:mutationCoverage

+A detailet HTML report will be found in the pit-reports folder located at your project's target folder